MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ````

-To compare against the commit just before the most recent commit, add "~1" to end of "HEAD":
+To compare against the commit just before the most recent commit, add "~1" to the end of "HEAD":

 ````{tab-set-code}